PDF(214.9 KB) View with Adobe Reader on a variety of devices

 Q. Are licenses tied to a wireless controller?

-A. When purchasing WLC and Access Point licenses, there are 2 options:
+A. When you purchase WLC and Access Point licenses, there are 2 options:

 If your AP licenses are bought separately, you can freely transfer them between any two 3504, 5520 or 8540 Wireless Controllers.

-If your AP licenses are built into the controller, you will not be able to transfer them.
+If your AP licenses are built into the controller, you are not be able to transfer them.
 EULA mentions that as well:

-You will not be able to delete them.
-Not even factory reset or image upgrade can change this.
+You are not able to delete them.
+Factory reset or image upgrade cannot change this.

-TAC support will not be able to help you in this situation.
-The best way to solve the issue is to contact your account manager or sales team, they will be able to assist you.
+TAC support is not able to help you in this situation.
+The best way to solve the issue is to contact your account manager or sales team, they are able to assist you.

-Note: Cisco TAC recommends buying controller and licenses separately.
+Cisco TAC recommends that you buy controller and licenses separately.
 This provides a lot more flexibility and allows licenses to moved in the future.